-Build a Killer Retail Marketing Strategy in 6 Straight-Forward Steps
+How to Build a Retail Mobile Marketing Strategy

-Confirming company objectives ensures that everyone is pulling in the same direction to increase the impact in every phase of the business.
+Confirming company objectives ensures that everyone is pulling in the same direction to increase impact through every phase of the business.

-If you don't understand who will use your products, you won't know how you can make their lives better.
+If you don't understand your customers how can you show them how your product or service will impact their lives?
 Unless you're Walmart or Amazon, you can't just say everybody wants your stuff.
-If you've never done it before or if it's been a couple of years, revisit your target persona profile.
+If you've never done it before, or if it's been a couple of years, revisit your target persona profile.

 - Who are they?
 Estimate demographic info.